trustwallet/developer/development/browser-extension/evm.md

 const injectedProvider = await getTrustWalletInjectedProvider();
 ```

-### Connecting to Trust Wallet
+## Connecting to Trust Wallet

-Connecting to Trust Wallet means accessing the user’s selected account.
+Connecting to Trust Wallet means accessing the user's selected account.
 This is different than what you may be used to when developing authenticating logic in web2 apps.
-Connection to web3 wallets is stateless and serves more like a “pairing” mechanism.
-There is no concept of “logging/authenticating into wallet”.
+Connection to web3 wallets is stateless and serves more like a "pairing" mechanism.
+There is no concept of "logging/authenticating into wallet".
 Once you request access to the wallet, this access is kept until the users choose to disconnect/unpair the wallet from your website.

-Requesting access to a user’s account can be achieved through the `eth_requestAccounts` method.
+Requesting access to a user's account can be achieved through the `eth_requestAccounts` method.

 ```jsx
 try {